-- The building footprint may be in Zone B or X-Shaded (500-Year); however, all building mechanicals and finished residential floors must be built at elevations of no less than three feet above the higher of (a) the lowest point within the building footprint, or (b) the nearest road centerline. - Irrespective of Flood Insurance Rate Map ("FIRM") designation, the application must clearly establish whether the proposed building footprint experienced flooding in the 2016 Great Floods;5 if the footprint was flooded, the plan must clearly address how such risks are mitigated, either through elevation above the Base Flood Elevation ("BFE,") floodproofing, or both. - Irrespective of FIRM designation, the application must identify the flood risk exposure as indicated by the Coastal Protection and Restoration Authority's Master Plan Data Viewer.6 To look up property in the Data View-r Select 'View Louisiana Coast'; Select 'View My Community'; Input the street address of the proposed property; Select 'My Info!'; Select 'My Flood Risk'; and on the right select 'Medium Scenario', 'With Plan', and '.2% Flood Event (500-Year)'.
+- The building footprint (for buildings with residential units) may not be located within or partially within the Special Flood Hazard Area ("SFHA").
+The SFHA may not be remapped or modified on the basis of a 'Conditional Letter of Map Revision Based on Fill'-i.e., the building footprint must be outside of the SFHA as mapped, without consideration for mapping revisions.
+Parking is not required to be at or above the building elevation requirements required in this NOFA. - The building footprint may be in Zone B or X-Shaded (500-Year); however, all building mechanicals and finished residential floors must be built at elevations of no less than three feet above the higher of (a) the lowest point within the building footprint, or (b) the nearest road centerline. - Irrespective of Flood Insurance Rate Map ("FIRM") designation, the application must clearly establish whether the proposed building footprint experienced flooding in the 2016 Great Floods;9 if the footprint was flooded, the plan must clearly address how such risks are mitigated, either through elevation above the Base Flood Elevation ("BFE,") floodproofing, or both. - Irrespective of FIRM designation, the application must identify the flood risk exposure as indicated by the Coastal Protection and Restoration Authority's Master Plan Data Viewer.10 To look up property in the Data View-r Select 'View Louisiana Coast'; Select 'View My Community'; Input the street address of the proposed property; Select 'My Info!'; Select 'My Flood Risk'; and on the right select 'Medium Scenario', 'With Plan', and '.2% Flood Event (500-Year)'.
 If your property is shown to be in a location with flood depth (the colored map), your plan must address how you will withstand such a flooding event.
 Such mitigation may be by means other than elevation. - For buildings qualifying and applying for Historic Tax Credits and located in a SFHA, if the residential units are above the required elevation noted above, and applicant satisfies all other requirements above, the site will qualify as eligible.